La Grand Place de Bruxelles

 Pros

-• Elegance and calm above the centre
+• Quiet streets at night, above the centre

 Cons

-• It climbs from the lower town
+• It is a climb from the Grand-Place

 4